-A successful Plantar Fasciitis Treatment differs vastly between patients, their foot type, gait, job, the length of time a person has had the condition and therefore a thorough assessment is required to recommend a treatment that will work.
+A successful Plantar Fasciitis Treatment differs vastly between patients due to their foot mechanics, gait, work environment, footwear, the length of time a person has had the condition etc, and therefore a thorough assessment is required to recommend a treatment plan that will work.

 The treatment for a patient who stands all day, has tibialis posterior dysfunction and a medial subtalar joint axis is completely different to a patient who has a lateral sub talar joint axis and hypertonic calf muscles.

-Patient education and taking our advise is crucial.
+Patient education and taking our advice is crucial.
 You have an injury on a weight baring part of the body.
 This is not an elbow you can rest while you use your other arm.
-Unless you are in a position to put your feet up for 6 weeks, you need to take the advise of our Podiatrists and follow their instructions carefully.
+Unless you are in a position to put your feet up for 6 weeks, you need to take the advice of our Podiatrists and follow their instructions carefully.

 There are 3 main areas of tenderness that you will react to when finger pressure is applied to the heel and arch of your foot and in the absence of ultra sound or x-ray (which are not always necessary) this is a reliable method of diagnosis.